Claudia-Elena/Social-Media-Application/README.md

 - Using Firebase Cloud to hosting services.
 - Have 3 activities: Register activity , Login activity and Main Dashboard activity.
+- Developed using Java as Programming Language and Android Studio as IDE.

 # About LittleDuck team
 ---------------------------